pgmarco11/comic-book-fetcher/README.md

 * `metron_api_password`
 * `comic_vine_api_key`

-Credentials can be entered through the plugin’s administrative settings screen.
+Credentials can be entered through the pluginâ€™s administrative settings screen.

 Do not commit API credentials directly to the repository.